erizov/Professor/semester_5/lecture_30_time_series/prophet/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Prophet?
-8. How would you test your Prophet implementation?
+8. How would you test your Prophet deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!

-## Algorithm Visualization
+## ATechniqueVisualization

 *Visual diagram for Prophet would be added here* *Consider using online visualization tools or drawing step-by-step execution*